CounterpartyXCP/counterparty-core/README.md

 	Equal/Not Equal Bet:

 	Example: Bet on Super Bowl Feed.
 Denver vs. Seattle.
 Feed value of 1 means Seattle Wins.
 Feed value of 2 means 	        	Denver Wins.
-This command places a 1 XCP bet on the Super Bowl Feed for Seattle to win, paying out 2 to         	1.
+This command places a 1 XDP bet on the Super Bowl Feed for Seattle to win, paying out 2 to         	1.
 The bet will expire in 100 blocks and the settlement value of the bet is based on the first feed 	                update after the deadline timestamp of February 3, 2014 1:39 PM US Eastern Standard Time (UTC-0500)
 	```
 	bet --source=mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns --feed-address=n3BrDB6zDiEPWEE6wLxywFb4Yp9ZY5fH --bet-type=Equal
 	--deadline=2014-02-03T13:39:00-0500 --wager=1 --counterwager=2 --target-value=1 --expiration=100